microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Remove-MgShareListItemVersionField.md

 # Remove-MgShareListItemVersionField

 ## SYNOPSIS
-Delete navigation property fields for shares
+A collection of the fields and values for this version of the list item.

 ## SYNTAX